 - Free, or a low monthly cost that doesn’t have a contract.

-- The streaming service must be available on Roku, which is used on more than 41 million devices across the country.
+- The streaming service must be available on Roku, which is used by more than 50 million users across the country as of 2022.

-- The bundle of services must have a robust collection of pre-1970 movies, access to the NFL, and popular pay TV shows.
+- The bundle of services must have a robust collection of pre-1970 movies, access to some sports, or popular pay TV shows.